Construction Safety Training That Cuts Incident Rates in Half

 The best safety incidents are the ones that never happen.
 Start with these foundational elements:

 Risk Profiles: Create detailed risk profiles for every type of job your team handles.
 For HVAC technicians, this means documenting hazards from electrical work to confined spaces.
 For plumbers, it covers everything from chemical exposure to lifting injuries.
+For carpenters, drywallers, and roofers, it may be ladders, scaffolding, and fall protection.

 Job Safety Analysis (JSA): Break down common tasks into step-by-step procedures, identifying potential hazards at each stage.
 For example, when installing a water heater, document risks from disconnecting power to proper lifting techniques.